Retro023/FENR1R/README.md

 ## Cons
 Written in python (slowish)
 Import errors may occurred (Care was taken to make sure all imports are apart of pythons standard lib) All files need to be transferred to target system (could cause issue in locked down environments)

 ## How to use
   FENR1R is super easy to use!

-  The only hurdle is getting FENR1R onto the host, First zip the FENR1R files:
+  Download the FENR1R elf binary from https://github.com/Retro023/FENR1R/releases.
+Then Copy the binary over to the target system

+  ### Using source
+  If you dont wish to use the binary you can follow these steps to copy FENR1R's source code over to the target
 ```sh

   zip FENR1R.zip FENR1R/*